solid-late/solid-late.github.io/_posts/2018-04-25-charlieplexing-example-board.md

 ## Board production and soldering

 The production worked fine.
-We used 6 orange and 6 blue LEDs on the board assemblied in a row.
+We used 6 orange and 6 blue LEDs on the board assembled in a row.
 Except only one connection to a LED the soldering went without any problems.
-The connection could be easily repared by using slighly more solder.
+The connection could be easily repaired using slightly more solder.

 ![boards 12 LEDs soldering](/static/img/charlieplexing/board-12LEDs.jpg)